benshanahan1/display/README.md

 ## Features

-* Simple trace (it's trivial to see from which process/function the Display print was called, as well as what time it was called)
+* Simple backtrace (Display prints out the time, the file, and the function from which it was called)
 * Colorful!
 Specify and use different colors for different situations (errors, warnings, etc.)
 * Uses macros to make initialization easier.
 * Build documentation with Doxygen.